9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/apparel/polos:

-Total load time is 32.787 seconds
+Total load time is 100.55 seconds

-NaN% of CSS is unused, 0 total stylesheets
+67% of CSS is unused, 2 total stylesheets

-60% of JS is unused
+70% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-us/apparel/polos